How can utilities create, improve and sustain high quality asset data?

 From the technology-perspective: does the organization have multiple sources of truth regarding asset data or a single source?
 Are systems ready to receive exponentially increasing amounts of data?
 And s your organization aware of the latest technological developments and the opportunities they may bring towards creating and managing quality data?

 In terms of processes, you may critically evaluate the way data is created in the organization.
 Ask yourself: can you standardize processes?
 Can you automate data creation?
 And Are you optimally organized to absorb peaks in demand for data entry, yet flexible enough to deal with a drop in demand?

 In terms of people you can discuss if the organization has the right set of skills on board: for example do you have enough analytically strong people to develop data cleansing solutions?
 Are they up-to-date on the latest tools?
 Furthermore, do you have people who can bridge the worlds of IT and business and make complex data-issues understandable?
 Are people available who can effectively plan, structure and coordinate efforts to improve data quality?

 Data sustainment ensures data will be a source of long-term value and the different stages of the data lifecycle are managed cost-effectively.

 A yes to all of the questions above means you’ve got a solid data management framework set up.

 How many boxes can you check?
 What key challenges are you facing in improving data quality?
-And how is your organization ensuring the availability of high quality data?
-Get involved and leave a comment.
+And how is your organization ensuring the availability of high-quality data?
 If you would like to know how we can help you to create, improve and sustain high quality asset data, please get in touch.
-Would you like to discover your career opportunities?
-Contact our recruiter.